-How can environmental research infrastructure providers, including TERN and its field-based NCRIS siblings, limit the damage extreme events have on sensors and other globally important monitoring equipment designed to deliver long-term, gap-free research and management data?
+How can environmental research infrastructure providers, including TERN and its field-based NCRIS siblings, limit the damage extreme events have on sensors and other globally important environmental monitoring systems designed to deliver long-term, gap-free research and management data?
 A group of Australian and international experts reflect on this question and discuss the future direction of data collection technologies that may help alleviate some of the problems extreme events present.

 Over the past months, the world has been watching the multiple bushfire fronts in many parts of Australia with great dismay and sadness.
 Some of the affected areas and communities are home to TERN sites and staff are now starting to assess the consequences for their sensitive monitoring equipment and research projects.

 But fire is just one form of extreme event that impacts the operation of land, coastal and ocean-based research infrastructure in Australia.
 Cyclones and floods cause havoc while extreme heat and long-term drought provide additional challenges for the kit and the dedicated people maintaining it.

 NCRIS-enabled TERN is mandated to collect data on the ecological impacts of extreme events and our network of monitoring sites located in a breadth of ecosystems make that possible.
 The data collected from across the continent are essential for improving our understanding of the role that extreme events play in driving environmental change and also help to develop appropriate ecosystem policy and management strategies.

 With this in mind, and faced with predicted increases in the frequency and severity of extreme events under a changing climate, TERN asked a group of Australian and international experts how Australian research infrastructure providers, including TERN and its NCRIS siblings, might best safeguard their globally important equipment and reduce gaps in their data streams?
 And, what is the future direction of data collection technologies that may help alleviate some of the challenges posed by extreme events?